Policy HDR Variation and Extension of Candidature Procedure

 2.5 Any additional coursework subjects should normally be undertaken prior to the Mid-Candidature Review degree milestone.
 Requests for enrolment in coursework subjects after this milestone must be appropriately justified.

-2.7 Candidates who are requesting enrolment in a coursework subject must ensure that the relevant completed Variation of Candidature Request form with the required approvals is submitted to the Graduate Research School at least ten (10) University working days prior to the commencement of the subject.
+2.7 Candidates who are requesting enrolment in a coursework subject must ensure that the completed Variation of Candidature form with the required approvals is submitted to the GRS at least ten (10) University working days prior to the commencement of the subject.

-2.10 Candidates who wish to withdraw from a coursework subject must apply to withdraw using the relevant Variation of Candidature Request form and follow the procedure outlined above for the addition of a coursework subject.
+2.10 Candidates who wish to withdraw from a coursework subject must apply to withdraw using the relevant Variation of Candidature form..
 If the subject is a specified requirement of the HDR, justification must be provided as to why the subject will not be undertaken.

 3. Extensions to Candidature